altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 Some part of the conversation was playing which Flanagan deemed inappropriate for him to witness.
 In those moments reality seemed to pause from Felix's perspective...
 Followed by a sudden jump~
-~With Flanagan able to hear his thoughts,
+~With Flanagan able to hear his thoughts...
-And with begging, pleading, groveling and sulking didn't work...~ *Suddenly Felix was in an elevator*
+And if begging, pleading, groveling and sulking wouldn't work...~ *Suddenly Felix was in an elevator*
 ~Martha was restrained, and Kent was there wheeling the dolly Martha rested on~ 'F::What the hell is happening?'